Overview of the main changes since the previous report update

 Temporary protection procedure

 • Scope of temporary protection: On 18 March 2022, for the first time in the history of the Serbian asylum system, the Government adopted the Decision on Providing Temporary Protection in the Republic of Serbia to Displaced Persons Coming from Ukraine.
-The scope of temporary protection is related to ‘persons displaced from Ukraine’ who were forced to leave Ukraine as their country of origin or country of habitual residence or who were evacuated from Ukraine and who cannot return to permanent and safe living conditions because of the current situation prevailing in that country.
-On 16 March 2023, the Government extended temporary protection to displaced people through the Decision on Supplementing of the TPD which will be valid until 18 March 2024.
+The scope of temporary protection includes ‘persons displaced from Ukraine’ who were forced to leave Ukraine as their country of origin or country of habitual residence or who were evacuated from Ukraine and who cannot return to permanent and safe living conditions because of the current situation prevailing in that country.
+On 16 March 2023, the Government extended temporary protection through the Decision on Supplementing of the TPD, which was thus extended be valid until 18 March 2024.
+The same was done in March 2024 and the TPD is now valid until 16 March 2025.

-• Registration for temporary protection: In the period from March 2022 until April 2023, the total number of persons registered in line with the TPD was 1,293.
-Out of that number, 1,237 were Ukrainian nationals, 28 were Russian nationals and 28 were other nationals (China, Latvia, Bosnia and Hercegovina, Belarus, Georgia, Uzbekistan and Armenia).
-A total of 840 registered individuals are female, while 453 were male.
-Out of 1,293 registered individuals, a total of 313 were children.
-Out of 1,293 registered individuals, a total of 1,257 of them were granted temporary protection.
-In the period March-April 2023, a total of 671 were extended temporary protection.
-Refugees from Ukraine have unhindered access to the territory, to registration procedures as well as to the procedure for obtaining temporary protection.
-Basically, the positive attitude of the MoI towards refugees from Ukraine implies that they do not require substantive legal support to access and obtain temporary protection.
+• Registration for temporary protection: Between March 2022 and December 2023, 1,551 people were registered under the TPD.
+Of that number, 1,485 were Ukrainian nationals, 35 were Russian nationals and 31 were other nationals (China, Latvia, Bosnia and Herzegovina, Belarus, Georgia, Uzbekistan and Armenia).
+A total of 996 registered individuals were female, while 555 were male.
+342 were children.
+Out of 1,551 registered individuals, a total of 1,482 were granted temporary protection.
+Between March and December 2023, 746 benefited from extensions of temporary protection.
+Refugees from Ukraine have unhindered access to Serbian territory, to registration procedures as well as to the procedure for obtaining temporary protection.
+Given the Ministry of Interior’s positive attitude towards refugees from Ukraine, they do not require substantive legal support to access and obtain temporary protection.

 Content of temporary protection

-• Access to rights: Beneficiaries of temporary protection are entitled to identical rights as persons granted asylum or subsidiary protection and thus, they face the same obstacles.
-However, access to health care, access to the labour market, and consequences of the lack of biometric ID cards and other forms of assistance are mainly provided by CSOs who are funded by the UNHCR and other relevant donors such as the EU.
+• Access to rights: Beneficiaries of temporary protection are entitled to the same rights as persons granted asylum or subsidiary protection and thus, they face the same obstacles.
+However, access to health care, access to the labour market and other forms of assistance are mainly provided by CSOs who are funded by the UNHCR and other relevant donors such as the EU.

 Table of contents